 Most men aren’t crazy about smelling like a rose or a lilac, so it makes sense that florals aren’t the most popular scents in the world of men’s fragrance.
 But, if you stick to a strictly anti-floral fragrance collection, you’re definitely missing out on some complex, unique scents.
-Today’s florals blend traditional flowery notes with notes like musk, tobacco, cedar, and citrus (just to name a few) to create florals that are light and fresh or spicy and woody.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 |Power By Kenzo||Complex but classy and understated.
 A perfect floral scent for spring or summer.||Check Price|

 |`||Lyric By Amouage||A perfectly blended fragrance with rose and citrus notes for a clean, fresh scent.||Check Price|

 |Dreamer By Versace||An irresistible combination of tobacco and rose to deliver a warm, floral quality.||Check Price|